apiel/zicBox/NOTE.md

 ## zicHost

+- TODO wavetable player as in granular it doesnt make sense

 - TODO try to make granular synth more versatile
-            - play wavetable
-                - set size locked to 2024 sample
-                - give possibility to morph per step of 2024 (maybe have a morphing step function)
-            - should those setting be saved in the .wav as meta data...?
+        - save patch setting in the .wav as meta data...?

 - TODO tempo plugin, that would shalow midi clock in favour of custom clock